CNugteren/CLBlast/doc/installation.md

 Using pre-built packages
 -------------

-There are pre-built binaries available for Ubuntu, macOS, and Windows.
+There are pre-built binaries available for Ubuntu, Debian, macOS, and Windows.

-For Ubuntu, CLBlast is available through [a PPA](https://launchpad.net/~cnugteren/+archive/ubuntu/clblast).
-The sources for the Debian packaging can be found [in a separate repository](https://github.com/CNugteren/CLBlast-packaging).
-CLBlast can be installed as follows on Ubuntu 16.04:

-    sudo add-apt-repository ppa:cnugteren/clblast
-    sudo apt-get update
+CLBlast is in Ubuntu 21.04 (Hirsute Hippo) and Debian 11 (Bullseye) and later, and can be installed with:

-    sudo apt-get install libclblast-dev
+    sudo apt install libclblast-dev

+This may not be the latest version of CLBlast.
+The latest should be available in [Debian unstable](https://tracker.debian.org/pkg/clblast), or can be built from source as described below.

 For Arch Linux and Manjaro, CLBlast is available as a [package](https://aur.archlinux.org/packages/clblast-git) maintained by a 3rd party.